larryisthere/larryisthere.github.io/dawnary-privacy-en.md

 **iCloud Backup (Optional):**
 - If you enable iCloud backup, your diary data will be synced across your devices through Apple's iCloud service
 - iCloud backup uses your Apple ID, and data is stored on Apple's iCloud servers
+- **Data Storage Location:** iCloud data may be stored on servers located outside your country/region, which may involve cross-border data transfer
-- You can disable iCloud backup at any time in settings
+- **Cross-Border Transfer Notice:** If you use iCloud backup, your data may be transferred to Apple's servers located outside your country/region.
+This data transfer is managed by Apple Inc. and is subject to Apple's privacy policy and terms of service.
+You can disable iCloud backup at any time in settings to stop cross-border data transfer
 - iCloud data is protected by Apple's privacy policy and terms of service

 ### Purpose of Data Use